openanolis/kata-containers/src/runtime-rs/README.md

 - sandbox resources: network, share-fs
 - container resources: rootfs, volume, cgroup

+Also, a device manager used for the container devices and hypervisor devices management.

 [Here](../../docs/design/architecture_3.0/README.md#resource-manager) is a detailed description of the resources.

 ### hypervisor